★★★★★ 5.0 CheckatradeFully insuredFree inspections

 You should bring in a roofer if:

 This is usually the smarter route.
-A roofer can remove the moss safely, clear the gutters, and spot any early damage before it becomes a bigger issue.
+A professional moss removal team can remove the moss safely, clear the gutters, and spot any early damage before it becomes a bigger issue.

 Final thoughts